yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    The NearTree package is available at www.sourceforge.net/projects/neartree.
-A source tarball is available at downloads.sourceforge.net/neartree/NearTree-2.3.2.tar.gz.
+A source tarball is available at downloads.sourceforge.net/neartree/NearTree-3.0.tar.gz.
 Later tarballs may be available.

-   If you decide to simply use the TNear.h header to add nearest neighbor support to C++ code under Visual Studio, be sure to also use the rhrand.h and triple.h headers, and to define USE_LOCAL_HEADERS.
+   If you decide to simply use the TNear.h header to add nearest neighbor support to C++ code under Visual Studio, be sure to also use the rhrand.h and triple.h headers.
+It is no longer necessary to define USE_LOCAL_HEADERS, which is automatically defined if _MSC_VER is defined.
    For unix or MINGW, you will need to use the Makefile and to have libtool on your system.
 Be warned that the default libtool under Mac OS X will not work for this installation.

-   When the source tarball is downloaded and unpacked, you should have a directory NearTree-2.3.2.
+   When the source tarball is downloaded and unpacked, you should have a directory NearTree-3.0.
 To see the current settings for a build execute

    make